jsalinasf/cheat_sheets/linuxCommands.md

 	sudo my_command

-The following commando will substitute the current user for the specified user.
-If no user is specified, a root shell will be open
+To switch from current user to another:

+	su other_username

+The following command will switch from curent user to root.
+The whole bash will run under root account.
+The minus sign will activate the whole shell for root.

 	su -

-The minus sign will activate the whole shell for root.

-Ubuntu root does NOT have a password set fot the root account due to security reasons so you cant use it
+Ubuntu root does NOT have a password set fot the root account due to security reasons so you cant use the root account on Ubuntu

 When you install Ubuntu you create a default user.
-This user by default has administratibe privileges
+This user by default has administrative privileges

-If you happen to be using the default user created during installation, you can switch your terminal bash to start working with administrative privileges by running the command:
+In Ubuntu, if you happen to be using the default user created during installation and in case you need to switch your terminal bash to start working with administrative privileges run the command:

 	sudo -i